 What Does The Professional Compensation Policy Cover?

-While all professional indemnity policies differ, let’s look at some of the key features you can expect to see.
+While all professional indemnity policies differ, let’s look at some of the key features you can expect to see in business insurance for graphic designers.

 If a client sues you, your professional civil liability policy will take care of defense costs.
 This is not only for cases that have been taken to court.
 Insurance companies like to get issues resolved before they get to that point, so they will provide a team of legal experts to help negotiate terms with their clients.